Airbus seen set to win A350 certification on Tuesday

-PARIS (Reuters) - Airbus (AIR.PA) looks set to win European safety certification for its newest airliner, the A350, on Tuesday, people familiar with the plans said.
+PARIS, Sept 29 (Reuters) - Airbus looks set to win European safety certification for its newest airliner, the A350, on Tuesday, people familiar with the plans said.

 The stamp of approval will allow Europe’s newest wide-body jetliner to enter service once the first production model has been tested and delivered to launch customer Qatar Airways, which the companies expect to happen in the fourth quarter.